Thesis/Project Student Process

 - Supervisory Committee members, by the time/date given to students by their Chairs.
 This deadline will vary, based on the date of the student’s defense and scope of requested changes.
 Students must receive approval of final document from their Committee before submitting the paper to the STEM Graduate Office (all students) and the UW Graduate School (thesis students only).

 - STEM Graduate Office by 11:59 p.m. on the final day of the quarter in which the student intends to graduate.
-See submission instructions below.
+Email the final document to the STEM Graduate Office with the supervisory committee members copied on the email, and the email subject as “Final Thesis”, or “Final Project Report.”

 - Thesis Students only: UW Graduate School by 11:59 p.m. on the last day of the quarter in which the student intends to graduate.
 This step applies to thesis students only.
 See “Special Notes for Thesis Students” section below.